Growth of bilinear maps III: Decidability: Applications of the formula

-Beside the transform in Proposition \ref{prop:insert-0-at-odd}, we also present the following transform, as an application of Theorem \ref{thm:limsup=sup}.
-While the former transform makes the limit not valid, the latter ensures the opposite.
+Beside the transformation in Proposition~\ref{prop:insert-0-at-odd}, we also present the following transformation, as an application of Theorem~\ref{thm:limsup=sup}.
+While the former transformation makes the limit not exist, the latter ensures the opposite.

+\begin{proposition} For every bilinear system $(*,s)$ we can construct $(*',s')$ so that $(*',s')$ has the same growth rate as $(*,s)$ and the limit of $\sqrt[n]{g'(n)}$ exists, where $g'(n)$ is the function for $(*',s')$. \end{proposition} \begin{proof} We assume $\lambda>0$, otherwise it is trivial.
+(Note that $\lambda>0$ if and only if the dependency graph has a cycle.)